Hessam64/testnextjs/README.md

 # Bizyaab Server

 Simple Express API designed to be deployed on Railway.
-The `/api/ping` route returns JSON so you can test CORS from the Next.js frontend on Vercel.
+The `/api/ping` route returns JSON so you can test connectivity, and `/api/hello` accepts a JSON body `{ "name": "Jane" }` and responds with a personalized greeting.

 ## Getting started